vivekannan/Rift/README.md

 * Supports multiple CLK frequencies as per the original Intel 8051.

 ##TODO
-Check for jump range in SJMP and such and set error correspondingly.
-Implement AJMP and ACALL Mnemonics properly.
+Implement JMP, AJMP and ACALL Mnemonics properly.
 Implement support for directives such EQU, DB, BIT.
+Implement support for signed arithmetic.
+Implement support for "Symbols" such as PSW, DP[HL] and bit level symbols line A.0, P1.4 etc.